wangziqi2013/wangziqi2013.github.io/_posts/2023-01-20-austerecache.markdown

 probability of collision being practically zero.

 On disk read operations, the LBA of the chunk is first used to query the LBA index.
-If an entry exists, indicating that the chunk exists in the cache, the fingerprint from the LBA index is then used to query the FP index, and the chunk is read from its storage location.
+If an entry exists, indicating that the chunk exists in the cache, the fingerprint from the LBA index is then used to query the FP index, which returns the physical pointer of the chunk whose data is then read from its storage location.
+On write operations, the cache controller first computes the SHA-1 hash of the chunk (if I/O size is smaller than the chunk size, then this operation needs to read out the currently cached chunk and then apply the writes first) as the fingerprint.
+Then the fingerprint is used to query the FP index.
+If an entry exists, the corresponding LBA index of the updated chunk is updated to point to the new FP index entry.
+The LBA lists of the FP entries should also be updated accordingly.